 Internships in Arts Management

 Arts Management majors are required to complete at least one program internship.
 Additional internships are strongly encouraged and likely to fulfill upper division electives.
-To get started on your internship search, please visit ASC Career Services (link).
-Our affiliate center, The Lawrence and Isabel Barnett Center for Integrated Arts and Enterprise (link), has additionally partnered with local arts organizations to offer competitive project-based internship opportunities (link).
+To get started on your internship search, please visit the ASC Center for Career and Professional Success.
+Our affiliate center, The Lawrence and Isabel Barnett Center for Integrated Arts and Enterprise, has additionally partnered with local arts organizations to offer competitive project-based internship opportunities.
 Students in our program have recently completed internship programs with organizations like the Center of Science and Industry (COSI), Columbus Association for the Performing Arts (CAPA), Columbus Museum of Art, Dublin Arts Council, and Paul Taylor’s American Modern Dance.